build-on-aws/content/posts/picturesocial/08-how-to-add-just-in-time-capacity-kubernetes/index.md

 7. [How to use DynamoDB on a containerized API](/posts/07-how-to-expose-a-containerized-api-to-the-internet/)
 8. [How to add just in time compute capacity to a Kubernetes Cluster](this post)

-Uncertainty, we use maths, positive thinking, prays, or whatever is within our reach to make it certain, even if the result is good or bad.
-Every new creation is uncertain, but we created frameworks, we collected past experiences and expectations to get the control of what it seems unpredictable.
-This is not strange to API’s, we use frameworks to predict the demand, and some maths for things like Amdahl Law to predict compute consumption.
-But right now the issue is not only about predicting the demand but having the compute capacity to serve it exactly when is needed or Just in Time.
+In the face of uncertainty, we use logic, positive thinking, prayer, or whatever else seems like it might make an outcome more dependable.
+But sometimes you just need the right tool.
+For example, APIs often use frameworks to predict demand, but they cannot always provision compute capacity to serve it exactly when it's needed -- or Just in Time.
+Facing this uncertain availability, what tool can help?

 This may seem obvious for Serverless workloads, as its handled by the cloud provider, but for Kubernetes we use scaling strategies, like HPA (Horizontal Pod Autoscaler), that we explored in previous [posts](/posts/picturesocial/04-how-to-deploy-an-app-to-kubernetes/).
 But HPA needs compute capacity from the Node Groups to schedule new pods, otherwise the new ones are evicted.
 Let’s take a look at how this process still won't solve the problem above.

 ![POD and worker autoscaling in Kubernetes](images/08-pod-autoscaling-kubernetes.jpg "POD and worker autoscaling in Kubernetes")

 1. We have a node with 4 pods and around 35% of compute power free to scale current deployments.
-2. An increase in the demand made a deployment scale to one extra replicas, we now have a node with 5 pods and around 17% of compute power free to scale current deployments.
+2. An increase in the demand made a deployment scale to one extra replicas.
+We now have a node with 5 pods and around 17% of compute power free to scale current deployments.
-3. Another increase in the demand made a deployment scale to one more replicas, we now have a node with 6 pods and around 5% of compute power free.
+3. Another increase in the demand made a deployment scale to one more replicas.
+We now have a node with 6 pods and around 5% of compute power free.
 4. The demand is still going up and the auto-scaling rules forced Kubernetes Scheduler to add one more pod, but we don’t have compute power to serve the demand and we evicted the new pod.
-5. Kubernetes realizes that it needs more nodes and due to worker autoscaling rules it schedule a new EC2 instance and deploy the pod into the new node.
+5. Kubernetes realizes that it needs more nodes and due to worker autoscaling rules it schedule a new EC2 instance and deploys the pod into the new node.

-This is a good overview of how it works, but in the real world that extra node scheduled to cover the demand will take more than 10 minutes to be ready, the users are already there and we may loose customer trust for not serving the demand.
+In the real world that extra node scheduled to cover the demand will take more than 10 minutes to be ready, the users are already there and we may lose customer trust for not serving the demand.
 This is where we need something that observes the aggregate resource requests of unscheduled pods to make decisions on launch and terminate nodes to minimize scheduling latencies and infrastructure costs.
 This is where [Karpenter](https://karpenter.sh/) comes to the rescue.

 [Karpenter](https://karpenter.sh/) is an open source project created by AWS that helps you solve this problem by having Just in Time nodes to serve the uncertain demand.
 Today we are gonna learn how to implement it and how it looks on your Kubernetes Cluster.